 Cost: $1,160

-During my 58-day trip, I stayed in budget-friendly hostels, guesthouses, and affordable hotels, averaging $20 per night.
-These places were clean, comfortable, and often included free Wi-Fi, and sometimes even breakfast.
+During my 58-day trip, I stayed in budget-friendly hostels, guesthouses, and affordable hotels, averaging around $20 per night.
+Most places were clean, comfortable, and offered free Wi-Fi, with a few even including breakfast.

 3. Food